nicolaspasqual/Terraform-azure-jenkins-server/README.md

 ## Functionalities

-:heavy_check_mark: Create the resource group on Azure
+Create the resource group on Azure

-:heavy_check_mark: Create the virtual network on Azure
+Create the virtual network on Azure

-:heavy_check_mark: Create the network security group on Azure
+Create the network security group on Azure

-:heavy_check_mark: Create the network interfaces on Azure
+Create the network interfaces on Azure

-:heavy_check_mark: Create the public IPs on Azure
+Create the public IPs on Azure

-:heavy_check_mark: Create the virtul machine
+Create the virtul machine

-:heavy_check_mark: install de jenkins server
+install de jenkins server

 ## Prerequisites